Talk to Claude with Voice: A Practical Workflow for Claude Code

 claude-codein the repo, paste the block, send.
 Claude Code generates the route, the Pydantic models, the test, and reports back against the verification step.

 End to end: under a minute from microphone to a prompt that Claude Code can act on.
+That is the change voice should buy you, not raw typing speed.

 When Claude Code misreads your dictated prompt — and how to fix it